Nagzlos123/BasicNetCorse/README.md

-# BasicNetCorse
+# FirstBasicNetCorse
-BasicNetCorse course materials for the documetantation purposes.
+FirstBasicNetCorse course materials for the documetantation purposes.